-Iveco Group worldwide (kg/hour of productionb)
+Iveco Group worldwide (kg/hour of production^b)

-(a) The base year (2019) hazardous waste generated is equal to 0.23 kg/hour of production.
-For information on the rationale for choosing 2019 as the base year, see 4.2.2.1 Approach to Data Calculation .

-(36) The production unit corresponds to the hour of production.
-Total manufacturing hours are used to calculate the normalised production unit indicator.
-For the definition of total manufacturing hours, see 4.2.2.1.2 Environmental Data Calculation.
+- ^(a) The base year (2019) hazardous waste generated is equal to 0.23 kg/hour of production.
+For information on the rationale for choosing 2019 as the base year, see 4.2.2.1 Approach to Data Calculation > . - (b) Total manufacturing hours are used to calculate the indicator per hour of production.
+For the definition of total manufacturing hours, see 4.2.2.1.2 Environmental Data Calculation >.